-This directly supports council's strategic outcome of a Safe Community.

-Just as this proposal reduced the transfer to the historic capital fund by \$1.8 million, funding will be built into the 3A Capital Fund to preserve current levels of pavement management (maintenance work in neighborhoods).
+The additional 10 FTE's to the General Fund directly supports council's strategic outcome of a Safe Community.
+Just as this proposal rebalances the transfer to the historic capital fund by \$1.8 million, funding will be built into the 3A Capital Fund to preserve current levels of streets and pavement management (maintenance work in neighborhoods).
 While this change does not have near-term impacts on capital project and maintenance plans, it ultimately reduces the amount available for these purposes by approximately 11%.

 During 2023, the council also adopted a policy for distribution of Lodgers Tax which included four tiers of funding opportunities.
 Upon final approval of council, the city has been awarded \$1.1 million to use for new programming and dedicated staff.
-In addition to the \$775,000 in programming and project funds, the Library will increase their 3.15 FTE's will be added to the Library and 3 FTE to the Museum.
+In addition to the \$775,000 in programming and project funds, the Lodgers Tax will fund an additional 3.15 FTE in the Library and 3 FTE to the Museum.

 While there are needs for additional resources across the organization to keep up with citizen and customer service expectations, those recommended for the 2024 budget year are the most basic required to advance key City goals in a safe and efficient manner as well as deliver on council priorities.
-To help deliver those services and council goals, the 2024 Budget will also increase the number of full-time employees in the General Fund by 11 FTE and 1 FTE to the Fleet Fund.
+To help deliver those services and council goals, the 2024 Budget will also increase the number of full-time employees in the General Fund by 12.5 FTE and 1 FTE in the Fleet Fund.